Deploy Azure IoT Operations to an Arc-enabled Kubernetes cluster

 Subscription Select the subscription that contains your Azure key vault.

-Azure Key Vault Select an Azure key vault select Create new.
+Azure Key Vault Select an Azure key vault or select Create new.

-Ensure that your key vault has Vault access policy as its permission model.
+Ensure that your key vault has Azure role-based access control as its permission model.
 To check this setting, select Manage selected vault > Settings > Access configuration.

 User assigned managed identity for secrets Select an identity or select Create new.